 Many different diseases can wreak havoc on your jalapeno plants as well.

-Early on, when seeds are just germinating, you may encounter damping off.
+Early on when you’re starting seeds, and when pepper seeds are just germinating, you may encounter damping off.
 This is usually caused by pythium or rhizoctonia fungi in the soil.
-Ensure you start seeds in new, sterile seed-starting mix.
+Ensure you start pepper seeds in new, sterile seed-starting mix.

 Fusarium wilt is related to damping off in that it’s another fungal form.
-While it can also cause a damping off-like effect to seedlings, what it’s most likely to cause is serious wilts usually through root or stem rot.
+While it can also cause a damping off-like effect to jalapeño seedlings and young plants, what it’s most likely to cause is serious wilts usually through root or stem rot.